-Brinjals are roasted on direct flame and then minced and infused with middle eastern spices mix along with onion, tomatoes.
-Green peas are optional though I love to add them in my baingan bharta recipe.
+Eggplant is roasted on direct fire and then cooked with flavorful spices.
+Green peas are optional though I love to add them in my baingan bharta or roasted eggplant mash.

 But before roasting check for bugs and insects inside the brinjal.
 Check whether it has any tiny hole on outer skin.
 If yes then cut it at the spot and remove the affected area by scrapping with a knife.

 For this reason, it is better to cut the brinjals into halves and then roast.
 That's the way I do as I can't take chances of eating bugs 😉

 Baingan bharta goes well with paratha, rice or even with Litti which is an authentic dish of Bihar (Litti Chokha).
 Although the preparation of bharta for litti chokha is different.

 For better taste, I always prefer cooking with mustard oil.
 Also adding garlic and garlic greens add flavour to bharta.
 If you get garlic greens that is an added benefit.

 Again add garlic, tomatoes and green peas generously.
 Seasonal peas are always best.
 However, you can use frozen Peas as well.

 This recipe of mashed eggplant is again diabetic-friendly food as its low in carbohydrates and calorie and full of nutrients.
 This is also healthy vegan food that is gluten free also.